 Registration

 Registration for the symposium is now open, and we encourage interested attendees to register early to secure their spot.
 Space is limited, and advance registration helps us plan for materials, meals, and CLE submissions.
+Registration for in-person attendees closes April 1, 2026.
+If you would like to attend in person after the April 1, 2026 deadline, we would still welcome you to attend in-person, but we cannot guarantee you access to breakfast or lunch.
 We look forward to welcoming attorneys, advocates, and community members for a full day of programming focused on improving access to justice for rural veterans.

 | Registration |